MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup-language-extensions.md

 ---
 title: Install SQL Server Language Extensions on Linux
 titleSuffix:
 description: Learn how to install SQL Server Language Extensions on Red Hat, Ubuntu, and SUSE.
+Follow the steps in this article to install the Java language extension.
 author: dphansen
 ms.author: davidph
 ms.reviewer: vanto